 To be totally sincere, I shouldn't tell you this but this is really really easy.
 We, French, should keep the myth alive that all recipes are difficult when many of them are so easy that a kid can do it, and should.

 Please don't be impressed by a dessert name you can't pronounce (trust me I talk a lot and don't get intimated by tough English words!
 It's just more charming ahah!).
 Get your apron and your whisk and have some fun!

 When it comes to cooking, rumor as is 'you are French, you are a chef'.
 It's flattering, not true, but I'll take it because I'm the chef of my own kitchen!

 About the preparation... for the chocolate pot de crème

 The ingredients required for this recipe are most likely already in your kitchen.
 I tend to have heavy cream in the fridge just in case but not everybody does so add it to your shopping list.

-If you have children, you can definitely involve them, the tasks are easy so take advantage of the extra help they can give!
-Mine only helped me eating the pots de crème and challenged me while photographing it as they wanted to put the icing sugar and lick the spoon!
+If you have children, you can definitely involve them, the tasks are easy to take advantage of the extra help they can give!
+Mine only helped me eat the pots de crème and challenged me while photographing it as they wanted to put the icing sugar and lick the spoon!
 Can you blame them?